hamish-stobo/roomie/README.md

 ### The Technology

 The app is built on an Express API (connecting to a PostgreSQL database) with React on the Frontend.
-Heroku was used for deployment, along with their Postgres database add-on.
+[Railway](https://railway.app/) was used for deployment, along with their Postgres database add-on.
 Auth is handled using JWT cookies, using the 'jsonwebtoken' package from NPM.